-Cash flow is the only real focus point for your small business.
-It’s a mistake to focus on sales volume because it’s not what you make that’s important; it’s what you keep.
-What you keep is what fuels the next cycle of purchases and operating costs.
-This leads you to sell more and ensures that you can accommodate growth.
+Cash flow is the only real focal point for your small business.
+It’s a mistake to focus on sales volume because it’s not what you make that is important, it’s what you keep.
+What you keep is what fuels the next cycle of purchases and operating costs that sells more and ensures you can handle growth.

-If you are earning less than 10% Net Margin, then you can be pretty sure you have a cash flow problem.
-If your sales and profit are increasing but your Margin is decreasing, then you have a future cash flow problem.
-Around 90% of small businesses are operating with a Net Margin of less than 10%; but many don’t know it.
+If you are earning less than 10% Net Margin then you can be pretty sure you have a cash flow problem.
+If your sales are increasing and your profit is increasing but your Margin is decreasing then you have a future cash flow problem.
+Around 90% of small businesses are operating with a Net Margin of less than 10%, but many don’t know it.
 Most businesses don’t measure what’s important.

 Margin focuses on your profit in real terms.
 So how can you double it?
-Answer: The easy way, not the hard way; the way that frees up your time, not the way that requires long hours and more work.
+The easy way, not the hard way.
+The way that frees up your time, not creating longer hours and more work.

-When I ask a group of people the best way to double their profits, the usual responses are to either open more sales outlets or to increase the range of products they sell.
-Because I am basically lazy, I disagree with them.
+When I ask a group of people what is the best way to double the amount of money they make, the usual responses are to either open more sales outlets or increase the range of products they sell.
+Because I am basically lazy I disagree with them.
 I don’t like unnecessary hard work.
 I like to work smarter, not harder.

-The first thing to recognize is that any increase in sales price or any decrease in costs flow directly to the bottom line.
-An increase in sales volume usually increases expenses as well as sales, thereby creating extra work.
+The first thing to recognize is that any increase in sales price or any decrease in costs – both of these flow directly to the bottom line.
+An increase in sales volume usually increases expenses as well as sales and creates extra work.

-Let’s take a hypothetical case of a small business with a sample profit analysis:
+Let’s take a hypothetical case of a typical small business with a sample profit analysis:

 Cost of Sales 60,000